RfidResearchGroup/proxmark3/doc/uart_notes.md

 * `usart config`, to configure the baudrate and the parity of the Proxmark3 USART
 * `usart txrx/tx/rx/txhex/rxhex` to transmit and receive bytes

-So, `usart config` changes the Proxmark3 USART baudrate and parity, while e.g. `usart txrx d AT+Px` and `usart txrx d AT+BAUDx` changes the BT add-on parity and baudrate.
+So, `usart config` changes the Proxmark3 USART baudrate and parity, while e.g. `usart txrx -d "AT+Px"` and `usart txrx -d "AT+BAUDx"` changes the BT add-on parity and baudrate.
 And for things to work fine, both sets have to match!

 Internally, the desired baudrate is converted to UART settings: a BRGR and a FP.
 The resulting baudrate will be close to but not always equal to the desired baudrate.
 Serial ports typically have some error tolerance in the actual baudrates.
 Theoretically < 2.5% on each side (so 5% in total), < 2% to be on the safe side.
 In the current firmware configuration, the Proxmark3 can provide any baudrate up to 2Mbauds with an error of max 2%, and selected baudrates up to 6Mbauds (tested with a FTDI C232HM DDHSL-0 cable).